cpske/ISP/assignment/week1/unit-testing-assignment.md

 ## Problem 2.
 Fraction and FractionTest

-The Fraction class will be discussed in class.
+The Fraction class and *operator overloading* will be discussed in class.

 Write a Fraction class that performs exact arithmetic using fractions.
 Here are some examples: